carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ## antiSMASH input files

-  antiSMASH pipeline can work with three different file formats ´GenBank´, ´FASTA´ and ´EMBL´.
-Both ´GeneBank´ and ´EMBL´ formats include genome annotations, while a ´FASTA´ file just comprises the nucleotides of each genome contig.
+  antiSMASH pipeline can work with three different file formats `GenBank`, `FASTA` and `EMBL`.
+Both `GeneBank` and `EMBL` formats include genome annotations, while a `FASTA` file just comprises the nucleotides of each genome contig.

 ## How to run antiSMASH

 The commandline usage of antismash is detailed in the following [repositories:](https://docs.antismash.secondarymetabolites.org/command_line/)

 In summary, you will need to use your genome as the input.
 Then, antiSMASH will create an output folder for each of your genomes.
-Within this folder, you will find a single ´.gbk´ file for each of the detected Biosynthetic Gene Clusters (we will use these files for subsequent analyses) and a ´.html´ file, among others files.
-By openning the ´.html´ file you can explore the antiSMASH annotations.
+Within this folder, you will find a single `.gbk` file for each of the detected Biosynthetic Gene Clusters (we will use these files for subsequent analyses) and a `.html` file, among others files.
+By openning the `.html` file you can explore the antiSMASH annotations.

 You can run antiSMASH in two main ways **Minimal and Full-features run**, as follows:
 ### Minimal run